Real estate assets include houses, units, vacant land, rural properties, holiday homes and commercial properties.

 Read about rural customers and primary producers.

-If you go into care
+Going into care

 Read about aged care means test assessments.